 The Central Texas Regional Mobility Authority operates the 183A Toll Road in northwest Williamson County, the 290 Toll Road in eastern Travis County, the MoPac Express Lane in western Travis County, the 71 Toll Lane in south Travis County, 45SW Toll in southern Travis and northern Hays counties, and 183 Toll in east Austin.
 The Mobility Authority is an independent government agency created in 2002 to improve the transportation system in Williamson and Travis counties.
-Their mission is to implement innovative, multi-modal transportation solutions that reduce congestion and create transportation choices that enhance quality of life and economic vitality.
+Their mission is to develop, deliver, operate and maintain high-quality roadways and related transportation solutions.

 Questions Related to My Account